5 Scuba Diving Tips to Conserve Air

 I say the above phrase to my guests all the time!
 But everyone can learn to determine the amount of lead weight they should carry SCUBA diving.
-For example, a 5’11” 180 lbs. person would wear 12 to 14 pounds of weight depending on personal comfort and wetsuit thickness.
+For example, a 5’11” 180-pound person would wear 12 pounds depending on personal comfort and wetsuit thickness.
 If you dive in tropical water with a thin 3mm wetsuit, you can make this calculation by taking 10 percent of your body weight and subtracting 4 to 6 pounds.
 If you dive in cold water with a thicker 7mm wetsuit, you can add 4 to 6 pounds instead.

-Conversely, diving with not enough weight will cause you to struggle to stay down and obviously will make you breathe through your tank much faster and not allow you to conserve your air.
+Conversely, diving with too little weight can cause you to struggle to stay down while making you breathe through your tank much faster and not allow you to conserve your air.
 Diving properly weighted is not a game to see how little you can take.
 Take enough weight to keep your movements comfortable and controlled underwater.

 5. Fix Leaks

-When referring to your tank’s O-ring, there is a saying in diving that goes, “Little bubbles, no troubles.”
+When referring to the O-ring of your scuba tank, there is a saying in diving that goes, “Little bubbles, no troubles.”
 While a tiny stream of bubbles emitting from your tank is nothing to panic about, this leak will only worsen and could lead to trouble in the future if the O-ring is not changed.
 If you can hear air leaking from your tank’s O-ring connection upon setting up your equipment, then you should change the O-ring before diving.
-Not only will this leak waste your air, but you also wouldn’t want it to fail underwater.
+Not only does this leak waste your air, but you also would not want the O-ring to fail underwater.

-A leaky scuba mask is not only annoying but also causes a severe increase in air consumption.
-When you constantly have to blow air out of your nose to clear a leaky mask, it can cause new stresses, leading to more rapid breathing, and ultimately not allowing you to breathe efficiently.
-Make sure to wear a diving mask that fits properly!
-You can read my blog entry about how to find and fit a mask for your face type.
+A leaky scuba mask is not only annoying, but it also causes a severe increase in your air consumption.
+When you constantly blow air out of your nose to clear a leaky mask, it can cause new stresses, leading to more rapid breathing and ultimately not allowing you to breathe efficiently.
+Make sure to wear a diving mask that fits properly.
+You can read this blog about how to find a scuba mask for the shape of your face.

-And finally, mind your regulators.
-Almost daily, I see divers enter the water, forgetting to turn their mouthpieces down.
-What happens when you point the mouthpiece up and submerge it?
-The regulator free flows!
-Frequently, I see divers shave at least 5 minutes from their dive time by causing their primary regulator or alternate to free flow and fumbling to get it to stop.
+And finally, mind your regulator!
+Scuba divers regularly enter the ocean incorrectly by allowing their mouthpieces to face up.
+But what happens when you point your mouthpiece in the wrong direction and submerge it?
+Your regulator free flows!
+Frequently, divers lose at least 5 minutes of dive time because of a free-flowing primary or alternate regulator and fumbling around trying to stop it.

 All of these tips and tricks took me ages to get right.
-SCUBA diving efficiently to conserve your air takes practice.
-It is always good to give yourself some space to get comfortable underwater and think before you act.
-I guarantee that if you keep these five tips for conserving your air in mind, you will be amazed at your improved bottom time.
+SCUBA diving efficiently to conserve your air takes practice, so give yourself some space to get comfortable underwater and think before you act.
+I guarantee that if you keep in mind these five tips for conserving your air that you will be amazed at your improved bottom time!